 My email newsletter is currently run with ConvertKit.
 I’ve been super happy with them.
 They do not offer free accounts, however I love the way their tool works because it makes it easy to group my subscribers.
 This allows me to send them targeted information rather than a bunch of stuff they may not be interested in.
 Their email sequence functionality is great too.

 I currently use two cameras:

 - Canon PowerShot G7 X Mark II – I use this for vlogging and taking photos when I don’t feel like carrying my DSLR around (especially great for travel since it does video and great photos!).
 This is the latest version of the one I have, they didn’t have Mark II when I bought mine

 If you’re using the Canon G7X, you won’t need additional lenses.

 For DSLRs, and for food bloggers especially, I think the 50mm f1.8 lenses (Canon and Nikon have good options) are great and really affordable, and you can get some great shots with them!
-I actually wouldn’t waste my money on the 50mm f1.8 and upgrade to the 50mm f1.4 in a few years.
+If you’re on a budget, definitely start with the 50mm f1.8 and upgrade to the 50mm f1.4 in a few years.
 Depending on what you’re shooting, you likely won’t shoot at f1.4 (I hardly ever do), but the lens quality is superior to the f1.8.
 You may not notice the difference if you’re not a professional photographer, though.

 I use Adobe Lightroom to edit my photos.
 I edit every single photo before they get published on the blog.
 Most of the edits I make are pretty minor.
 Lightroom makes this easy and fast.